decent-chat/decent/docs/api.md

 Returns `{sessions}` if successful, where `sessions` is an array of [(brief) session objects](#session-object).
 All sessions which are logged into the same user as the given session (via `sessionID`) are returned.

+## Endpoint errors

+Nearly all of the [HTTP endpoints](#http-endpoints) return errors situationally.
+The following list describes each:

+- `NOT_FOUND` - For when you try to request a something, but it isn't found (e.g. requesting the user by the name `foobar` when there is no such user).
+- `NOT_YOURS` - For when you attempt to do something impactful (e.g. editing/deleting) to a something you aren't the owner/author of.
+- `MUST_BE_ADMIN` - For when you try to do something limited to admins, but you are not an admin.
+- `ALREADY_PERFORMED` - For when you try to do something, but you have already done that something (e.g. pinning a message you've already pinned).
+- `INCOMPLETE_PARAMETERS` - For when a property is missing from a request's parameters.
+The missing property's name is passed in `error.missing`.
+- `INVALID_PARAMETER_TYPE` - For when a property is given in a request's parameters, but is not the right type (e.g. passing a string instead of an array).
+The invalid property's name is passed in `error.invalidParameter`.
+  - Note that this is only for type-checking.
+Client programs should *never* get this error, regardless of user input.
+More specific errors, such as `SHORT_PASSWORD`, are responded for issues that might be related to user input.
+- `INVALID_SESSION_ID` - For when a session ID is passed, but there is no session with that ID.
+(This is for general usage where being logged in is required.
+For `/session/:sessionID`, `NOT_FOUND` is returned if there is no session with the given ID.)
+- `UPLOAD_FAILED` - For when an upload fails.
+- `NAME_ALREADY_TAKEN` - For when you try to create a something, but your passed name is already taken by another something (e.g. registering a username which is already used by someone else).
+- `SHORT_PASSWORD` - For when you attempt to register but your password is too short.
+- `INCORRECT_PASSWORD` - For when you attempt to log in but you didn't enter the right password.
+(Note that `NOT_FOUND` is returned if you try to log in with an unused username.)
+- `INVALID_NAME` - For when you try to make something (a user or channel, etc) with an invalid name.

 ## WebSocket events

 These are the events which are used to send (and receive) data specific to individual connections to the server, and for "live" updates (e.g. rather than having the client poll the server for new messages every 5 seconds, the server emits a message to the client's web socket whenever a new message appears).
 These should certainly be considered when designing a custom client as they are the primary way in which the server talks to the client.